nataliering/Resolving-the-complex-Bordetella-pertussis-genome-using-barcoded-nanopore-sequencing/README.md

 - read filtering from the ~400x coverage generated down to the best 100x coverage with Filtlong
 - polishing with 1 to 5 rounds of [Racon](https://github.com/isovic/racon) and/or a single round of [Nanopolish](https://github.com/jts/nanopolish)

 We exhaustively tested every possible combination of the above options.
 Assemblies can continue to improve with multiple rounds of Racon polishes, so for the first few trials we continued to polish each assembly until no further improvement was seen.
 After these first few trials, it was apparent that most assemblies had peaked by the fitfth round of Racon polishing; for all subsequent trials we performed 5 rounds of Racon polishing.
-This meant that for each assembly tool, we produced 28 draft assemblies (see table 2).
+This meant that for each assembly tool option, we produced 28 draft assemblies (see table 2).

 **Table 2: exhaustively testing all possible combinations of assembly tool, read correction, read filtering, Racon polishing and Nanopolishing**